 The large auditorium featured stadium-style seating and an original capacity near 1,000 (currently 630), as the seats have gotten larger and the rows were extra-wide, designed so that people could leave their seats without disturbing others.
 The walls were powder blue and Italian red and said to feature “germicidal lamps” to keep the air purified.

 An innovation in marketing at the time was to have a record and gift shop at the theatre, and the Garland was no exception: as the music faded from the screen, a slide was shown informing patrons that they could purchase the music they just heard right there at the theatre.

-The Garland Theatre closed briefly in the early-1960’s with the owner saying that it “had everything but customers”.
-According to the Spokesman Review it survived a brief period as an X-rated movie house and then stood empty from May 1986 to November 1988, when Don Clifton reopened it as the first discount theatre in Spokane.
-The concept caught on, and 1995, The Garland marked its 50th anniversary with a 3-D showing of “Creature from the Black Lagoon”.
+The Garland Theater closed briefly in the early-1960’s with the owner saying that it “had everything but customers”.
+According to the Spokesman Review it survived a brief period as an X-rated movie house and then stood empty from May 1986 to November 1988, when Don Clifton reopened it as the first discount theater in Spokane.
+The concept caught on, and 1995, the Garland Theater marked its 50th anniversary with a 3-D showing of “Creature from the Black Lagoon”.

-Katherine Fritchie purchased the theatre in 1999 and has been working to restore the theater to its original splendor and modernize the sound and projection systems while retaining the family-friendly atmosphere and price.
+Katherine Fritchie purchased the theater in 1999 and has been working to restore the theater to its original splendor and modernize the sound and projection systems while retaining the family-friendly atmosphere and price.

-The Garland Theatre has a great web site with lots of photos and details.
+The Garland Theater has a great web site with lots of photos and details.